-Currently In S1 all pupils follow a common course which covers the eight curricular areas.
-In addition, S1 pupils have a literacy period which promotes literacy skills relevant to all areas of the curriculum.
-During the literacy period, pupils also have the opportunity to study Drama.
+In S1 all pupils follow a common course which covers the eight curricular areas.
+In addition, S1 pupils have a wellbeing period, which promotes mental health and wellbeing.

 Within subjects, there are opportunities to experience Inter Disciplinary Learning (IDL) and an element of choice within topics and assessments.